rushimok73/AWS-SAA-C03-Notes/README.md

 ALB is a layer 7 or Application Layer Load Balancer.
 It is capable of inspecting data that passes through it.
 It can understand the application layer `http` and `https` and take actions based on things in those protocols like paths, headers, and hosts.

+HTTP/S connections are terminated on the ALB, and a new connection to the auto scaling groups is made.
+You need to use Network Load Balancers to keep using the same connection.
+Thus, you cant have end-to-end encryption in ALB.
+But you can in NLB.

 ![OSI Model](/Learning-Aids/14-HA-and-Scaling/OSINetworkModel.png)

 All AWS load balancers are scalable and highly available.
 Capacity that you have as part of an ALB increases automatically based on the load which passes through that ALB.
 This is made of multiple ALB nodes each running in different AZs.
 This makes them scalable and highly available.